 There aren’t many composers whose work you can identify in just a couple of chords, but that is precisely the case with the beginning of Michael Finnissy‘s Piano Concerto No. 2, which featured Nicolas Hodges as soloist.
-No-one writes for the piano like he does, on this occasion opening the work with a lengthy solo for the instrument, moving back & forth between mysteriousness & madness, occupied most at the extreme ends of the keyboard.
-It’s interesting hearing this work so closely after Richard Dubugnon’s Battlefield Concerto; it could be argued that Finnissy’s concerto doesn’t so much explore notions of conflict as their outcome—due both to the nature & the extent of its material, the piano’s extensive solo assumes absolute command over proceedings.
-It’s some minutes before the orchestra (comprising just two alto flutes & strings) appears, string pizzicati being showered over the soloist before switching to bowed harmonics & glissandi, dying back all the time.
+No-one writes for the piano like he does, on this occasion opening the work with a lengthy solo for the instrument, moving back and forth between mysteriousness and madness, occupied most at the extreme ends of the keyboard.
+It’s interesting hearing this work so closely after Richard Dubugnon’s Battlefield Concerto; it could be argued that Finnissy’s concerto doesn’t so much explore notions of conflict as their outcome—due both to the nature and the extent of its material, the piano’s extensive solo assumes absolute command over proceedings.
+It’s some minutes before the orchestra (comprising just two alto flutes and strings) appears, string pizzicati being showered over the soloist before switching to bowed harmonics and glissandi, dying back all the time.
 The piano becomes sparse, placing resonant low notes into the string texture, which becomes a larger, semi-solid diaphanous mass; together with the piano, the result—which Finnissy thankfully allows to continue for some time—is an amazing cloud-like formation that practically defies the ear to make sense of what it’s hearing: static but chugging, extremely tense, as though something immense was just waiting to happen.
 Sounds like this are rare indeed.
-This is as collaborative as the concerto gets; a piano eruption punctures the relationship, & as it picks out a convoluted bassline of sorts, the strings don’t seem to know what to do; & the alto flutes don’t so much find a voice as sigh & gasp their way into existence as the strings end up shivering.
-The flutes more-or-less confine themselves to the minute gaps left in the piano’s momentary pauses, & with the strings they stop altogether as the piano lets fly a final outburst, halting but massive.
+This is as collaborative as the concerto gets; a piano eruption punctures the relationship, and as it picks out a convoluted bassline of sorts, the strings don’t seem to know what to do; and the alto flutes don’t so much find a voice as sigh and gasp their way into existence as the strings end up shivering.
+The flutes more-or-less confine themselves to the minute gaps left in the piano’s momentary pauses, and with the strings they stop altogether as the piano lets fly a final outburst, halting but massive.